jholloc/eframe_app/presentation/presentation.md

 ---

-## How to run it?
+## How it runs?

 - WebAssembly requires a stack-based virtual machine to run
 - This VM runs the compiled WASM module, providing an ArrayBuffer or SharedArrayBuffer that provide the memory space used, and interfaces to I/O, threads, exceptions, etc.

+---

+## How to run it?

 - WebAssembly can be run using:
     - A browser with JavaScript glue code to instatiate the WASM module
     - node.js with JavaScript glue code to instatiate the WASM module
     - A WebAssembly runtime such as `wasmtime` or `wasmer`

 ---